 Proper information and inspiration help in deciding objectives.

-You only fail when you stop trying.
-You modify your objective based on this updated information.
+You modify your missions based on this updated information.

 Planning also aids in lowering overwhelming emotions and fosters a sense of control and success by breaking down larger goals into smaller, manageable actions.